heeseung0506/Meta-wheel-spoke-design/README.md

 This repository accompanies the following manuscript:

-> H.Han, "Directional Stiffness Decoupling in Meta-Wheels via Three-Dimensional Discrete Curved Spokes," *under review*, 2026.
+> Heeseung Ju, "Directional Stiffness Decoupling in Meta-Wheels via Three-Dimensional Discrete Curved Spokes," *under review*, 2026.

 > ⚠️ MATLAB codes will be made publicly available upon acceptance of the manuscript, or provided upon reasonable request to the corresponding author.